SneakyBugs/CoreWarden/docs/content/tutorials/installation-kubernetes.md

 ## Summary and next steps

-We have successfully deployed an example deployment of Home DNS.
+We have successfully deployed an example deployment of CoreWarden.
 Make sure to follow the production deployment notes for a robust production setup.

 The next step would be [configuring External DNS on your Kubernetes cluster